niplav/site/mugging.md

 1. Can we formulate a prior in which this doesn't happen?
 	1. What about a prior that also penalizes the size of the finally output, exponentially in length?
 	2. Does the speed prior basically fulfill this condition?
+		1. A pure speed prior doesn't, but that's a bad prior.

 See Also
 ---------